Andrey-89/swift-academy-homeworks/README.md

-# Swift Academy Homeworks
+# Project SmartphoneWorld

-This is the official homeworks' repository for the Swift Academy's 'Front-end Development' course
+This is my first website, developed as a final project from my Front-End Development Course.